Table

 Example:

-• You can see more data on 1 page.
+• You can see more data on a single page.

-• You have a good overview about the structure of data.
+• You have a good overview of the structure of data.

-• The structure of data is simple, informative and have less visual elements.
+• The structure of the data is simple, informative and there are fewer visual elements.

 Default spacing